AdobeDocs/campaign-web.en/help/v8/get-started/connect-to-campaign.md

 Browse the top bar of the interface to:

-* share feedback about Campaign web UI
+* share feedback about Campaign Web user interface
 * switch between your organizations
 * switch between your Adobe Experience Cloud solutions and apps
 * search for help on [Adobe Experience League](https://experienceleague.adobe.com/docs/){target="_blank"}